infinitaslearning/notion-github-catalog/readme.md

 ### Location

 This should be used in the case of a mono-repo, that contains multile sub-components.
 Place the following in the root.
-Note that in the current implementation it needs to be a relative path to the root of the repository, and do not start paths with `./`
+Note that in the current implementation it needs to be a relative path to the root of the repository, and do not start paths with `./`.
+No information from the Location file itself is added to the catalog, only the linked targets.

 ```
 apiVersion: backstage.io/v1alpha1
 kind: Location
-metadata:
-  name: org-data
 spec:
   type: url
   targets: